BrickspaceLab/paper-toolkit/README.md

 ### Installing
+1. Purchase Paper from the Shopify theme store and create a duplicate
-1. Clone this repo
+2. Clone this repo
-2. Replace `paper-theme.myshopify.com` in `package.json` with your Shopify store URL
+3. Replace `paper-theme.myshopify.com` in `package.json` with your Shopify store URL
-3. Run `npm install` to install dependencies
+4. Run `npm install` to install dependencies
-4. Run `npm run pull` to download the your theme (be sure to select the theme that has Paper installed)
+5. Run `npm run pull` to download the your theme (be sure to select the theme that has Paper installed)
-5. Run `npm run dev` to create a development preview
+6. Run `npm run dev` to create a development preview
-6. Run `npm run build` to build production ready assets
+7. Run `npm run build` to build production ready assets

 ### Command refferance
 | Task Name | Description |